Rogdham/pyzstd/README.rst

 Release note
 ------------
-**0.13.0  (next release)**
+**1.0.0  (Nov 6, 2020)**

-#. ``ZstdDecompressor`` class: now it has the same behavior and API as the BZ2Decompressor/LZMADecompressor classes in Python standard library, it stops after a frame is decompressed.
+#. ``ZstdDecompressor`` class: now it has the same API and behavior as BZ2Decompressor / LZMADecompressor classes in Python standard library, it stops after a frame is decompressed.

 #.
-Add an ``EndlessZstdDecompressor`` class, can decompress data endlessly.
+Add an ``EndlessZstdDecompressor`` class, can decompress multiple frames.
 It is renamed from previous ``ZstdDecompressor`` class.

 #.
 Rename ``zstd_open()`` function to ``open()``, consistent with Python standard library.